House of horrors: Duo jailed for life for torture and murder of Auckland teen Dimetrius Pairama

 Following a high-profile and disturbing trial last September in Auckland, Ashley Winter and Kerry Te Amo were both found guilty by a jury of murdering Dimetrius Pairama.
 They had earlier pleaded guilty to kidnapping.

-The pair were both sentenced to life imprisonment today by Justice Timothy Brewer via video link in the High Court.
+After their sentencing had been delayed by several months, the pair were both jailed for life today by Justice Timothy Brewer via video link in the High Court.
 Winter must serve at least 19 years and four months' behind bars before being eligible for parole, while Te Amo was given a minimum period of 19 years.

 A noose was fashioned out of some torn bedsheets.
 Te Amo cut the teen's lifeless body down, while Winter fixed her makeup.